firedancer-io/solana-conformance/commands.md

 * `-p, --num-processes INTEGER`: Number of processes to use  [default: 4]
 * `-l, --log-level INTEGER`: FD logging level  [default: 5]
 * `-v, --verbose`: Verbose output: print filenames that will be regenerated
-* `--debug-mode`: Enables debug mode, which disables multiprocessing
+* `--debug-mode`: Enables debug mode, which spawns a single child process for easier debugging
 * `--help`: Show this message and exit.

 ## `solana-conformance run-tests`